• Skip to primary navigation

 Mabon Ritual Of Release

 Create a sacred space around the bonfire, setting the intention for the ritual.
+If you are familiar with the practice, you can cast a circle.
 Now, explain the significance of Mabon and the symbolism of releasing old energies to make way for new growth.
 As you stand together under the night sky, invite each person to approach the bonfire one by one, sharing their written intention aloud if they feel comfortable doing so.
 As they speak, they cast their piece of paper into the flames, watching as the fire consumes their words, symbolizing the release of the negative energy and the transformative power of the flames.

 After everyone has released their intentions, take a moment to reflect together.
 Observe the beauty and power of the flames, and acknowledge the significance of the change they symbolize.
 Express gratitude for the lessons learned and the opportunity to embrace renewal.
 Close the ritual by giving thanks to the elements, the bonfire, and any deities or spirits invoked during the ceremony.